Louis W. Sullivan: Morehouse School of Medicine

 Sullivan became the founding dean and director of the Medical Education Program at Morehouse College in 1975.
 The program became The School of Medicine at Morehouse College in 1978, admitting its first 24 students to a two-year program in the basic medical sciences.
 In 1981, the school received provisional accreditation of its four-year curriculum leading to the M.D. degree, became independent from Morehouse College and was renamed Morehouse School of Medicine (MSM), with Sullivan as dean and president.
 In 1983, MSM became a member of the Atlanta University Center (AUC).
 MSM was fully accredited as a four-year medical school in April 1985 and awarded its first 16 M.D. degrees in May of that year.

 With the exception of his tenure as secretary of the U.S. Department of Health and Human Services (HHS) from 1989 to 1993, Sullivan was president of Morehouse School of Medicine for more than two decades.
 On July 1, 2002, he retired and was appointed president emeritus.

 Secretary of Health and Human Services

-Sullivan left MSM in 1989 to accept an appointment by President George H.W.
-Bush to serve as secretary of HHS.
+Sullivan left the Morehouse School of Medicine in 1989 to accept an appointment by President George H.W.
+Bush to serve as Secretary of Health and Human Services.
 In this cabinet position, Sullivan managed the federal agency responsible for the major health, welfare, food and drug safety, medical research and income security programs serving the American people.